Kinetic route to helicity-constrained decay: Source-compensated helicity

 Should they exist, we denote the plateau values of $\mathcal{I}_{\mathscr{L} \iota} (R)$ and $\mathcal{I}_{\mathscr{L} \iota, l} (R)$ as $I_{\mathscr{L} \iota}$ and $I_{\mathscr{L} \iota, l}$, respectively.
 Under approximate homogeneity and isotropy, Eqs.~\ref{eq:hLeqn1} and~\ref{eq:hL_l} imply (see, e.g., Appendix B of~\citet{Hosking2021})

-whose $r.h.s.$ can vanish, i.e., there are intermediate-scale invariants that survive finite-box effects~\citep{Zhou2022}, if the $\mathbf{r}$-space flux terms have vanishing surface fluxes at large radii; under isotropy this is ensured by
+whose $r.h.s.$ can vanish, i.e., there are intermediate-scale invariants that survive finite-box effects~\citep{Zhou2022}, if the $\mathbf{r}$-space flux terms have vanishing surface fluxes at large radii; under isotropy, this is ensured if the corresponding radial flux correlations each satisfy

 for $L \ll r \ll L_{\text{sys}}$.